 Growing the endowment is vital as Kents Hill continues to build its enrollment and support the nearly 50 percent of our students who cannot afford to attend the School at the full cost.
 Bequests to the Alumni Scholarship Fund are the best way to ensure the principal continues to grow for many years to come.

-For more information on including Kents Hill in your estate plans, please contact Matthew R. Crane '90 at 207-685-1649 or email@example.com.
+For more information on including Kents Hill in your estate plans, please contact Lori Putnam at (207) 685-1657 or email@example.com.